Vranov nad Topľou: History

 Vranov was granted town status probably before 1363 (in this year it was firstly mentioned as "civitas").
 The heads of the municipal government founded were the mayor and the counselors.
 The town was given more municipal privileges (toll right, right to store the goods, right to hold an annual market) by King Matthias Corvinus in 1461, and the town was given the right to make out written documents with a municipal seal.
 The original seal from the 15th century displayed a cancer, later it was replaced by a patron of the local church (King Saint Stephen).
 The heraldic coat-of-arms in its present form has been used since 1622.
 The first guilds were founded here in the 16th century.
 The guild of Vranov shoemakers is one of the oldest guilds in the whole Zemplín county.
 A grammar school was founded in the town in the 16th century.

 When a large part of Hungary was conquered by the Turks in 1526, Vranov was mostly unaffected as the northern regions of Hungary were not conquered by the Turks and this allowed the city to prosper under the Zápolya house which ruled the area and the Thököly's in the late 17th century.

 In the second half of the 19th century, Vranov nad Topľou became the centre of a region of 44 villages.
 At the end of the century there was mass emigration.
 In 1903, Vranov got access to the railroad; electric lighting and the telephone were introduced in 1906.

-After the formation of Czechoslovakia, the Hungarian name Varanno was changed to Vranov nad Topľou and it remained a small agrarian and craft town.
+After the formation of Czechoslovakia, the Hungarian name Varannó was changed to Vranov nad Topľou and it remained a small agrarian and craft town.
 During the Second World War, some partisan groups were formed in the region, and the town became the centre of an anti-fascist revolt.
 In 1942 most of the remaining Hungarians, those who would not declare that they were ethnic Slovaks, were forcibly deported from Vranov and ethnic Slovaks were moved into the area.
 The period after 1945 was a time of industrial development, building of housing estates and reconstruction of the town centre.

-Demographics

-According to the 2001 census, the town had 22,985 inhabitants.
-93.11% of inhabitants were Slovaks, 4.40% Roma, 0.61% Czechs, 0.27% Rusyns and 0.25% Ukrainian.
-The religious makeup was 62.61% Roman Catholics, 20.13% Greek Catholics, 7.18% Lutherans and 5.70% people with no religious affiliation.
+Population